 Is it OK to put a treadmill in the garage?
-Yes, it is possible!

 If you like to exercise in the privacy of your own home but don’t have enough space, then a treadmill can be just what you need.
 But not all treadmills are created equal – there are many factors to consider when selecting one.

 Suppose you don’t have an open space at home and need a treadmill for an unheated garage to save space at your home.
-Treadmill manufacturers strongly advise that you choose a treadmill that is resistant to cold.
+Treadmill manufacturers strongly advise that you choose a treadmill resistant to cold.
 Some treadmills are designed for use in the winter, so check this when shopping around.

-If this is going into a bedroom, then be aware that most manufacturers recommend not using their products if there are less than four feet between the end of the bed and the equipment – just in case someone rolls off accidentally while trying to flip side.
+If this is going into a bedroom, then be aware that most manufacturers recommend not using their products if there are less than four feet between the end of the bed and the equipment – just in case someone rolls off accidentally while trying to flip the side.
 But, again, be sure to check the manual for your specific treadmill’s requirements.

 The treadmill’s footprint is a critical consideration.
-If you have the space, then there are many more options available to you, but if your treadmill has to fit into an already tight garage or spare bedroom, it will be much harder to find something that fits perfectly to save precious space inside.
+If you have the space, there are many more options available, but if your treadmill has to fit into an already tight garage or spare bedroom, it will be much harder to find something that fits perfectly to save precious space inside.
 A good rule of thumb is that each pound of weight and inch in width takes up about 20 square inches on the floor – so consider what size treadmill would work best with the space you plan on using before making any final decisions.

 You should thoughtfully select a treadmill’s incline capability if it has one that offers variable options.
 For those looking to increase their workout intensity with a treadmill or burn more calories while exercising, this feature will provide an increased calorie-burning potential without increasing speed – perfect!

-Exclusive Features you Want in a Garage Treadmill
+Exclusive Features for a Garage Treadmill

-When treadmill shopping, you should definitely consider a treadmill for the unheated garage if you want to keep your body cool during use.
+When shopping, you should consider a treadmill for the unheated garage if you want to keep your body cool during use.
 These machines are notorious for their heat and humidity generation, especially in a humid area like the garage or a hall closet – it’s just how they operate!
 If that makes you uncomfortable in warmer climates or during summer months when you’d like to get some exercise outside quickly, then think about investing in a treadmill designed for cooler conditions.

 It would be best to consider using a treadmill cover and a treadmill mat for a cooler garage.